raspberrypilearning/turtle-tracker/en/step_2.md

 The y coordinate goes from -180 at the bottom of the Stage to 180 at the top of the Stage.
 Negative y coordinates are in the bottom half of the Stage.

 --- task ---
+Add code to move the turtle to the top and bottom of the Stage:

 ```blocks3
 when green flag clicked
 glide (1) secs to x: (0) y: (0)